Chart Color Schemes

 Llandilo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 14 such projects that are expected to impact the area.
-Notable projects include Box Hill Release Area Development, New High School for Jordan Springs (scheduled for completion in 2023), Stockland The Gables Masterplanned Community (commenced in June 2021), and Jordan Springs Regional Open Space (expected to be completed by mid-2022).
+The performance of a region is significantly impacted by changes in its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 14 such projects that are expected to influence the area.
+Notable projects include Box Hill Release Area Development, New High School for Jordan Springs (scheduled for completion in 2023), Stockland The Gables Masterplanned Community (due to commence in late 2021), and Jordan Springs Regional Open Space (expected to be completed by mid-2022).
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.